 Later on, a new component was added to enhance and complement the experience gained by the program participants.
 The purpose of this component is to develop and cultivate the leadership skills of the interns through weekly intensive training sessions.
 It complements the employment component by providing a greater opportunity for leadership development.
 Past institution curriculum has covered topics such as:

-In 2001, a partnership between the CHPRD and the Public Service Electric & Gas Company resulted in a new scholarship component.
-The CHPRD looks forward to continuing its ongoing relationship with PSE&G and other New Jersey based corporations who are pleased to continue these to Garden State resident students attending a college/university in New Jersey.
+In 2001, a partnership between the Center for Hispanic Policy, Research and Development (CHPRD) and the Public Service Electric & Gas Company (PSE&G) resulted in a new scholarship component.
+The CHPRD looks forward to continuing its ongoing relationship with PSE&G and other New Jersey based corporations who are pleased to continue these to New Jersey resident students attending a college/university in New Jersey.
 In early 2012, the CHPRD Advisory Committee revamped and updated the programs to enhance and complement the experience gained by the participants.

 In essence, the Governor's Hispanic Fellows Program currently provides quality internship experiences to Hispanic college students.